 Once you have set up Docker, you may proceed to download the configuration tarball for the mainnet:

 Once you have successfully uncompressed the tarball, you should generate a new keypair, like so:

-This approach has only been tested on Ubuntu 16.04 and involves compiling C++.
+This approach has been tested on Ubuntu 18.04 and involves compiling C++.
 We strongly recommend you consider using the Docker image provided above.

 If you cannot or do not wish to use Docker, you may also build the Zilliqa binary from source and run it as such.

 The build should exit with no errors.
 Once it is complete, download the configuration tarball, and generate a keypair:

 Configuring the Node

 The node requires some configuration before it can successfully join the